 Gardening tools basics

 The spade is essential.
 Some of them have the top that is bent back a bit, which makes using it easier.
 If you lack strength, or if the soil is very heavy and full of rocks, better try the spading fork.
 There are also lighter forks for smaller surfaces.
-If the soil is very light, the broadfork (also called the “organic fork”) makes it possible to lift and aerate the soil without flipping it over, which preserves micro-organisms and worms.
+If the soil is very light, the grelinette or broadfork (also called the “organic fork”) makes it possible to lift and aerate the soil without flipping it over, which preserves micro-organisms and worms.
 But if the soil is heavy, it won’t last for long.

 Some manufacturers have a smart option: the same handle (long, short or telescopic) is interchangeable for all tools.
 You can choose the type of handle depending on your body size and the use you intend for it, and the highest level of comfort is guaranteed.